-In 2015 Schneider was named the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) NCAA Division III Coach of the Year.
-In 2008 he earned WIAC Coach of the Year honor.
+In 2015 and 2016, Schneider was named the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) NCAA Division III Indoor Coach of the Year.
+In 2008, he earned WIAC Coach of the Year honor.

 Before coming to UW-Eau Claire Schneider was a graduate assistant coach at UW-La Crosse.
 He coached hurdles, long jump, triple jump, and sprints for the 2002 men’s indoor and outdoor NCAA Division III National Champions.